-We have beautiful red clay that that is hard as cement, literally.
-You remember me telling you I decided to put together raised garden beds and I filled them with Miracle-Gro Garden Soil that I picked up from a local big box store.
+We have beautiful red clay that is hard as cement, literally.
+Do you remember me telling you I decided to put together raised garden beds and I filled them with Miracle-Gro Garden Soil that I picked up from a local big box store?
 I also had to add other nutrients to help with growing seeds and plants.
 Below I’ve listed the amendments I use.
 I spread them evenly in seven grow boxes.

 If you are lucky enough to have dark rich soil you can grow almost anything.
-You will still have to start with a root starter when you plant your seedlings or small plants to give your plants a boost to start growing healthy strong roots and plants.
+You will still have to start with a root starter when you plant your seedlings or small plants to give your plants a boost to start growing healthy strong roots that develop into larger plants.
 I use Miracle-Gro Root Starter like this one.
-Miracle- Gro Root Starter
+Miracle-Gro Root Starter

-I mix the solution according the container I purchase and pour the required amount into each hole with the tomato seedlings or plants.
+I mix the solution according to the instructions on the container I purchase and pour the required amount into each hole with the tomato seedlings or plants.

 Choose The Right Tomatoes For You

-Let’s talk about tomato choices.
+Let’s talk about tomato choices and how you plan to use the ones you grow.
 You have to decide if you are just going to eat BLT’s, that’s awesome!
-If you want to make salsa, tomato juice, or spaghetti sauce you need to think about which tomatoes are best to use.
-Of course, these have to be good for your area.
+If you want to make salsa, tomato juice, or spaghetti sauce you need to think about which tomatoes are best for those uses.
+Of course, those chosen have to be good for your area.
 I only know Utah, so I will share what I have done for years.
 These are 100% Heirloom/Non-Hybrid/Non-GMO tomatoes.
 I buy all my seeds from SeedsNow